zzlyn/Mapper/README.md

       - Optimal filtration & zooming algorithm y = x ^ 0.66
   - Rendering of edges / curves

-Back end algorithms & functionalities
+Back end algorithms & functionalities:
   - Search: Allows user to search for specific streets / locations and auto zoom into the destination
     - Utilized vectors and multi maps to maximize the search speed
   - Path Finding: finds shortest path for any two chosen points on the map